|Variable (Red-backed) Hawk Geranoaetus polyosoma

 Chilean name: Aguilucho

 The Variable Hawk is distributed in the central Andes and Pacific lowlands from Colombia to Tierra del Fuego.
+See the distribution map at Birdlife International.
 It seems to prefer more open habitat particularly scrubby areas where it hunts for its mainly mammal prey by hovering.

 |Its plumage is highly variable which is why Jaramillo and most other authorities call it "Variable Hawk".
 Its most constant feature is its white tail and black sub-terminal band.
 Males tend to have grey backs with largely grey or white underparts.
 The larger females typically have a rufous back but can have either white or rufous underparts.|